-26 November – 4 December
+- 26 November – 4 December

 The on-line training program with a tutor can start any day.
-Upon completion, there are five days on-site teaching practice of actual ESL students under the supervision of an experienced TEFL trainer.
+Upon completion, there are seven days on-site teaching practice of actual ESL students under the supervision of an experienced TEFL trainer.

 During the training, we help TEFL students set up a professional resume and supply them with information on how to get in touch with their prospective schools.